 We have also worked on the issue of digital inclusion – how best to ensure that everyone has the opportunity to engage with the digital world.
 Our work in this area has considered various aspects of digital inclusion, ranging from the affordability and accessibility of telecommunications services to the role that mobile devices can play in helping people online.
 This work has involved fieldwork, surveys, interviews, focus groups, pilot studies, original research and quantitative modelling.

-Sam Wood is a consultant with a broad range of project experience, ranging from spectrum valuation to estimating cost of capital.
+Sam Wood is a Principal with a broad range of project experience, ranging from spectrum valuation to estimating cost of capital.
 Sam has worked on issues as diverse as fibre regulation, platform neutrality and interoperability and broadcasting technology, as well as on numerous spectrum valuation projects.

 He is an experienced econometrician and has built and analysed numerous econometric models to value spectrum.
 He was one of the developers of the iterated cost (‘bootstrap’) model for valuing spectrum, a novel approach in which user data demand is iteratively determined by the model (rather than using a fixed data traffic forecast).